fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-A> At this point, ignore any red squigglies in your IDE and only trust the
+A> At this point, ignore any red squigglies and only trust the compiler.
+This is
-A> compiler.
-This is the point where Shapeless departs from IDE support.
+A> the point where Shapeless departs from IDE support.

 The reason why this fixes the problem is because the type signature